Albert A. Brown

-Albert A. Brown (born July 29, 1895) was a Canadian politician, barrister, lawyer and professional Canadian football player.
+Albert A. Brown (July 29, 1895 – June 19, 1971) was a Canadian politician, barrister, lawyer and professional Canadian football player.
 He was elected to the House of Commons of Canada as a Member of the Conservative Party in the 1935 election to represent the riding of Hamilton East.
 He was a candidate in the 1940 election for the Parliament of Canada, and lost the election.